 - When creating your application, make a note of the following parameters.
 They will be needed to

 Configure a Tenant in the Splunk Add-on for Microsoft Office 365.

 - Application ID (Client ID)

-- Set the following Application permissions and Delegated permissions in the API Permissions > Add a permission pane of the Azure Active Directory Office 365 Management API configuration.
+- Set the Application permissions in the API Permissions > Add a permission pane of the Azure Active Directory Office 365 Management API configuration.
 These permissions are required for the Splunk Add-on for Microsoft Office 365.
+To add the ReportingWebService.Read.All permission, see Configure Message Trace Input for the Splunk Add-on for Microsoft Office 365.